High Evolutionary

-High Evolutionary (Herbert Edgar Wyndham) is a fictional character appearing in American comic books published by Marvel Comics.
+The High Evolutionary (Herbert Edgar Wyndham) is a fictional character appearing in American comic books published by Marvel Comics.
+He is depicted as a scientist who seeks to evolve different life forms such as the New Men.
+The High Evolutionary's goals have often put him at odds with different superheroes.

+Originally introduced as an antagonist in the Thor comics, the High Evolutionary would go on to feature prominently in storylines involving the Fantastic Four and the Silver Surfer.
+His backstory was later connected to the X-Men villain Mister Sinister, while the High Evolutionary became integral to the origin stories of the Avengers heroes Scarlet Witch, Quicksilver, and Spider-Woman.

-Chukwudi Iwuji will portray the character in the Marvel Cinematic Universe film Guardians of the Galaxy Vol. 3.
+Chukwudi Iwuji portrays the High Evolutionary in the Marvel Cinematic Universe film Guardians of the Galaxy Vol. 3 (2023).
+Additionally, Richard Newman, Jonathan Frakes, Corey Burton, and Nolan North have voiced the character in animation.

+Creation

+Co-creator Stan Lee stated the character was inspired by the H. G. Wells novel The Island of Doctor Moreau.

 Publication history

 The High Evolutionary was first mentioned in The Mighty Thor #133 (Oct.
 1966), first appears in The Mighty Thor #134 (Nov.
 1966), and was created by Stan Lee and Jack Kirby.
 His minions appeared before him (but only alluded to him), in issue #132.